ChadDiaz/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+// .forEach does not return an array.  .map returns an array as part of its function.

 2. Explain the difference between a callback and a higher order function.

+// a callback is any function that is not using any other function as one of its parameters.
+A 'Higher Order Function' requires the use of some other function as one of its parameters.

 3. What is closure?

+// a closure happens when a function grabs a variable (that has already been established) to use within itself.
+The variable can be within the function itself, or outside of the function.

 4. Describe the four rules of the 'this' keyword.

+// 1 - WINDOW/GLOBAL Object Binding: when in the global scope, the value of "this" will be the window/console Object:
+// 2 - IMPLICIT Binding: Whenever a preceding dot calls a funtion, the object before the dot is "this".
+// 3 - NEW Binding: Whenever a constructor function is used, "this" refers to the specific instance of the object that is created and returned by the constructor function.
+// 4 - EXPLICIT Binding:  Whenever we use JS's call or apply method, "this" is explicitly definded.

 5. Why do we need super() in an extended class?

+// "super()" is used to pass any new attributes back up the the constructor of the parent object

 ### Task 1 - Project Set up